-- To provide a quality academic operation with the necessary knowledge and skills supported by competence in teaching and learning in the field of Medical Laboratory Technology - 2.
-Promote research activities to develop skills in creative, critical and analytical thinking to advance knowledge in laboratory technology and to progress to higher levels of study. - 3.
-To develop sound moral values, responsibilities, social and health awareness among students and faculty members so that they may lead and participate in community action for the promotion and preservation of health.
+- To establish quality academic environment with competence in teaching and learning in the field of Medical Laboratory Technology. - Promote research activities to develop skills in creative, critical and analytical thinking to advance knowledge in laboratory technology and to progress to higher levels of study - 3.
+To develop social and health awareness among students and faculty members to spearhead and participate in community for the promotion and preservation of health.